Proxima-L3/HTML-CSS-Review/README.md

 <h3>Note:</h3>

-- Bootstrap was reviewed/relearned via a mini-project in another repo (Undecided-Bootstrap-Review-Project for now).
+- Bootstrap was reviewed/relearned via a mini-project in another repo (Generic-Overzealous-Startup-Project).